safe-global/safe-config-service/README.md

 ### 1. Configuration

 The environment variables are set via the `.env` file.
-The configuration in `.env.example` is meant to be development ready.
+The configuration in `.env.example` is meant to be used **only for development**.
 You can copy it and adjust it to your development needs (refer to the file for the explanation about each environment variable).
 ```shell
 cp .env.example .env
 ```